-Darcie Crager is a Los Angeles based theatre director and producer.
-Darcie serves as the Managing Director of Rogue Artists Ensemble, is the Founding Co-Artistic Director of Theatre Raw, as well as a Founding Producer and Resident Director for the southland company.
+Darcie Crager is a Los Angeles based theatre director, producer, and both an animal rights and environmental activist.
+Darcie serves as the Managing Director of Rogue Artists Ensemble and is a Founding Producer and Resident Director for the southland company.

 In the past year, Darcie has collaborated with Armenian theater companies on a number of occasions.
 She does not speak Armenian, but she is slowly picking up on conversational phrases!
 Darcie finds that she is most excited by cultural exchange through international work, arts activism and artistic exploration that challenges society's perception of the American Theater.